imaoca/robust/README.md

 # Scoring method

-After the time limit, we are checking the files that has been saved inside the receiving side.
+After the time limit, we will check the files that have been saved inside the receiving side.
 Scoring will be done as follows.

 - \+ 10pts per correct file
 - \- 10pts per file containing errors